Differentiable DG with Neural Operator Source Term Correction: A differentiable NODE-DG framework

 For the DG implementation, we use the Lax--Friedrichs flux $f^* = \averageM{f} + \half\max\LRp{\snor{\dd{f}{u}}}\jumpL{u}$ for inviscid flux and the local discontinuous Galerkin method \cite{cockburn1998local} for viscous flux in \eqnref{gov-ode}.
-For multidimensional problems, we use an inexact mass matrix $\Mmat_{ij}=\delta_{ij}w_i$ with LGL quadrature weights $w_i$ to reduce the computational cost of the mass matrix inversion.
+To reduce the computational cost of inverting the mass matrix, we use an inexact mass matrix defined as $\Mmat_{ij}=\delta_{ij}w_i$, where $w_i$ are the LGL quadrature weights~\cite{kopriva2009implementing}.